TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Method

 \textbf{Findings~\Rmnum{2}.} Despite human interventions providing successful corrective demonstrations in both settings, we observe a pronounced disparity in sample efficiency.
 As shown in Fig.~\ref{fig:motivation} (c), in-distribution post-training adapts rapidly, achieving over $90\%$ success within approximately 45 minutes ($\sim$14k interaction steps).
 In contrast, OOD post-training converges substantially more slowly and exhibits greater instability under the same interaction budget, failing to reach comparable performance.
 These results indicate that, even with the incorporation of a HiL scheme, learning in the previously unseen Region~B remains challenging due to an unfavorable reward landscape and an imbalanced data distribution in the data buffer, both of which substantially reduce gradient efficiency.

-\textbf{Conclusion.} These observations suggest that overcoming both bottlenecks requires expanding exploration coverage \emph{before} real-world interaction and guiding human intervention to systematically improve online efficiency.
-Motivated by this, we propose \textbf{TwinRL}, a digital twin–real-world collaborative RL framework that uses digital twins as efficient exploration amplifiers and guides during both SFT and online RL stages.
-Additional motivation experiments on exploration in other tasks are provided in \hyperref[sec:appendix_motivation]{Appendix~A}.
+\textbf{Conclusion.} These observations suggest that overcoming both bottlenecks requires expanding exploration coverage \emph{before} real-world interaction and guiding human intervention to systematically improve online efficiency, rather than relying on random HiL.
+Motivated by this, we propose TwinRL, a digital twin–real-world collaborative RL framework that leverages digital twins as exploration amplifiers and guides for online RL.
+Additional motivation experiments in other tasks are provided in~\hyperref[sec:appendix_motivation]{Appendix~A}.